allegro/ralph/doc/permissions.rst

 There are default groups defined:

-* assets-buyer - user can view and modify financial data,
+* assets-buyer - user can view and modify assets financial data,
 * assets-helper - user can modify assets assignee and localization,
 * assets-staff - user has permission to manage assets data in administrator panel.